YordanGeorgiev/qto/doc/md/installations_doc.md

 ### 6.1.
 MacOs
-Qto has been developed mostly by using MacOs as the physical host OS.
+QTO has been developed mostly by using MacOs as the physical host OS.
 The next code section is probably obsolete, as you most probably have installed it as described here: https://treehouse.github.io/installation-guides/mac/homebrew

     ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"